 4. Brussels Griffon

 If you have kids that want a cheerful playmate, a Brussels Griffon may be perfect for your family!
 For sure, your kids will enjoy playing with this breed, thanks to its active and playful disposition.
-They are very curious about their environment and love exploring the outdoors.
+They are very curious about their surroundings and have the natural instinct to roam the outdoors.
 Plus, they do not shed!

 These dogs have short, beautiful hair that is low maintenance.
 You will just have to brush them weekly with an occasional bath and trimming to maintain their proper grooming.